mariscellaneous/RelativeAccumulation/README.md

 Follow the prompts.
 The automated option only works well when the layer is extremely clear; manual picking is often more reliable.

-**Note:** If your project requires automated multi-layer picking, your workflow will likely diverge here (this pipeline assumes interactive picking of layers).

 ---